 The risk of getting a blood clot after hip surgery varies between each person.
-Blood
+Blood clots are known as either:

 - A deep vein thrombosis (DVT).
 This can be either above or below the knee. - Pulmonary embolus (PE).
 A blockage of the main artery of the lung or one of its branches.